stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/04-MCP/07-05-2025-exploring-mcp-ecosystem-under-the-hood.md

 - Exfiltration via overly-permissive tool scopes
 - Token theft from compromised servers or clients

-Right now, there’s a real lack of standard practices around mitigating these risks — especially things like fine-grained permission enforcement, sandboxed tool execution, or secure output validation.
+Right now, there's a real lack of standard practices around mitigating these risks — especially things like fine-grained permission enforcement, sandboxed tool execution, or secure output validation.

 ### 3. Observability and Monitoring Are Primitive

-You wouldn’t run a microservice architecture without distributed tracing.
+You wouldn't run a microservice architecture without distributed tracing.
 But with MCP?
 Most setups today have zero structured observability.
 You might see logs.
 Maybe.
-There’s no native support for:
+There's no native support for:
 - Tracing calls from model to agent to tool and back
 - Monitoring anomalous patterns or response times
 - Understanding how prompt context impacted tool selection

 This is a huge gap.
-Some platforms like LangSmith are exploring solutions here, but it’s early days.
+Some platforms like LangSmith are exploring solutions here, but it's early days.

 ### 4. Immature Testing Frameworks

 Most of the top open-source MCP servers out there?
-They’re tested manually.
-If you’re lucky, they might have some Jest or PyTest scaffolding.
-But you won’t find full regression suites, load tests, fuzzers, or attack simulations.
+They're tested manually.
+If you're lucky, they might have some Jest or PyTest scaffolding.
+But you won't find full regression suites, load tests, fuzzers, or attack simulations.
 The lack of automated acceptance, performance, and security testing is a red flag for production-grade deployments.

 ### 5. Ecosystem Fragmentation

 The MCP ecosystem is promising but still fragmented.
-Many popular apps don’t have official MCP servers.
+Many popular apps don't have official MCP servers.
 Rate limiting and sync throttling are often left to the developer.
 Implementations vary widely in structure and quality.
 This creates a barrier to confidence and scalability.

 ### 6. Authentication and Access Control Are Still Ad-Hoc

-The 2025 spec introduces OAuth 2.1 — and that’s a big step.
+The 2025 spec introduces OAuth 2.1 — and that's a big step.
 But adoption is still inconsistent.
 And even with OAuth, most setups lack things enterprises are used to:
 - SCAMP-like container policies
 - Namespace-level controls
 - Delegated scopes and granular claims